Meta Knight: Appearances

 Meta Knight also appears in several spin-off games in the series.
 He makes brief appearances in Kirby's Pinball Land and Kirby's Avalanche.
 In the latter, he is the penultimate challenger, and his name was revealed in-game for the first time.
 He is an unlockable character in Kirby Air Ride and a playable character in the sequel, Kirby Air Riders.

 Meta Knight also appears in four installments of the Super Smash Bros. video game series; in Super Smash Bros.
 Melee, he appears in the form of a trophy, and in Super Smash Bros.
 Brawl, he is a playable character.
 However, Meta Knight was temporarily removed from some professional gaming competitions in the United States and Canada as he was considered to be too powerful.
+He also plays a major role in the game's story mode, The Subspace Emissary, in which he seeks to reclaim his ship from the Subspace Army, teaming up with Marth, Ike, Ice Climbers, Lucario, and Solid Snake in the process.
 Meta Knight returned as a playable character in Super Smash Bros. for Nintendo 3DS and Wii U after the series' director, Masahiro Sakurai, assured some changes to re-add him; among the changes, Meta Knight lost his ability to glide, and his unrivaled attack speed was toned down.
 He reappears as a playable character in Super Smash Bros.
 Ultimate.
 Meta Knight's unmasked appearance is also available as an alternate skin for Kirby in that game.

 Other appearances

 Meta Knight has made several appearances outside of the Kirby video game series, including the 1994–2006 manga Hoshi no Kirby: Dedede de Pupupu na Monogatari written by Hirokazu Hikawa and published by Shogakukan in CoroCoro Comic.
-In the anime Kirby: Right Back at Ya! he is the last surviving member of the Galaxy Soldier Army, made up of "Star Warriors" and ninjas.
+In the anime Kirby: Right Back at Ya!, he is the last surviving member of the Galaxy Soldier Army, made up of "Star Warriors".
 He also makes various appearances in the restaurant chain known as Kirby Café.

 Various types of merchandising have been released based on Meta Knight's character.
 These include amiibo, nendoroid, nanoblock, and plush.